If you are reading this, I’m guessing you—or someone close to you—has multiple myeloma. I’m so sorry!

 Researchers are identifying more of these genetic abnormalities which may negatively effect how well certain therapy agents work—and for how long.
 These discoveries also help our docs get a better idea which treatments are most likely to work best.

 At this point, it isn’t important to know a lot about this.
-The important thing is to make sure you are tested.
+The important thing is to make sure you are genetically tested.

 Using genetic testing, myeloma experts can place you in one of three categories: low risk, moderate risk and high risk.